renn-codes/blast-beatt-raiders-psp/README.md

 The project is intended to be a personal love letter to the studio's NTSC-localized games, and an excuse to *~~torture myself with~~* finally learn C.

+It is going about as well as expected.

 ## Story Synopsis (tbd)
 The game is set in a post-apocalyptic world where the player must navigate through a series of dungeons to uncover the truth behind the world's destruction.
 The game features a unique combat system, a deep story, and retro-inspired graphics.